invertase/react-native-firebase/docs/auth/social-auth.md

 Upon successful sign-in, any [`onAuthStateChanged`](/auth/usage#listening-to-authentication-state) listeners will trigger with the new authentication state of the user.

-If you are testing this feature on an android emulator ensure that the emulate has Google Play Enabled, Installed and Updated.
+If you are testing this feature on an android emulator ensure that the emulate is either the Google APIs or Google Play flavor.